-Rue Crémieux is one of the most prettiest streets in Paris with colorful houses lining up on each side of the street.
-In the recent years it became one of the most popular Instagram spots in Paris but please keep in mind that there are people living there so try to respect their privacy and be quick with your photos.
+Rue Crémieux is one of the prettiest streets in Paris with colorful houses lining up on each side of the street.
+In recent years it became one of the most popular Instagram spots in Paris but please keep in mind that there are people living there so try to respect their privacy and be quick with your photos.

 Location on Google Maps: Rue Crémieux